 Mapúa University-Manila is ranked first in the country for electronics engineering with 73.0% overall score based on overall board exam performance (70%), accreditation (20%), and faculty-student ratio (10%).
 The school is one of the six institutions in the country accredited as Center of Excellence (COE) in electronics engineering by the Commission on Higher Education (CHED).

-University of the Philippines-Diliman made the 2nd rank on the list for 2018, ahead of De La Salle University-Manila at 3rd rank, University of Santo Tomas at 4th rank, and Polytechnic University of the Philippines-Main at 5th.
+University of the Philippines-Diliman made the 2nd rank on the list for 2018, ahead of De La Salle University-Manila at 3rd rank, University of Santo Tomas at 4th rank, and Technological University of the Philippines-Manila at 5th.

 The list is based on the results of this year’s biannual electronics engineers licensure examinations plus other factors including accreditation status of the program and faculty-student ratio to find out which schools offering programs in electronics engineering have the most valuable degree programs to produce batch of examinees with high electronics engineers licensure examination passing rates.

 The ranking uses the same performance indicators as the Local Pulse School Rankings, however the weightings for number of examinees were adjusted to reflect programs with fewer examinees.
 Details on the methodology are discussed here or can be accessed using this page.
 Other possible factors which are possibly secondary variables in determining the best Philippine schools to study electronics engineering are included in the disclaimer page.
 Factors such as international linkages, community involvement, employer reputation, research outputs, and research citations per faculty are not part of this study.
 These variables are assumed to be assessed by accrediting agencies such as PACUCOA, PAASCU, AACCUP, and CHEd.

 - 23 Ranked Best Accountancy Schools in the Philippines for 2018

 - 33 Ranked Best Medical Technology Schools in the Philippines for 2018